KerryAM-R/TCR_Explore/README.md

     + The merged file undergoes further QC process in the 'data cleaning steps'
         1. Changes the flow cytometric values from negative to small positive
         2. User can filter using the clone count for coloring purposes (0=all values included)
-    + This clean file is then used to create the dotplot, which has over 20 cusomisable features
+    + This clean file is then used to create the dotplot, which has over 20 customisable features
     + For more information on the functions, see Paired TCR with Index data information tab

 Please contact: Kerry.Mullan@monash.edu or Nicole.Mifsud@monash.edu to report errors.